(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Financial Advisor – A professional money manager, usually with a credential such as Certified Public Accountant or Certified Financial Planner.

-- Financial Asset – Some investment that is expected to increase in value over time, like property.
+- Financial Asset – Some investment that one expects to increase in value over time, like property.

 - Financial Liability – Some instrument that states you must pay money over time, like a loan.